-- 1. The alarm will sound. - 2.
-Pupils and staff will walk out of school by the nearest safe exit. - 3.
-Classes line up on the Nursery play area, key stage 1 or 2 playgrounds. - 4.
-Teaching staff to take Attendance Registers check all children in their classes are out of the building.
-Teaching assistants allocated to role will check the toilets and restroom. - 5.
-DO NOT PANIC.
-Walk quickly and quietly in line, DO NOT return to the classroom or cloakroom to pick up personal belongings. - 6.
-Await further instruction before returning to the building. - 7.
-If it is a bomb alert open windows, COLLECT personal belongings if safe to do so before leaving the building. - 8.
-The assembly point in the event of a bomb is the key stage 2 field area furthest from school. - 3.10.2 Fire drills will take place every term.
-Details of all staff in attendance will be recorded in the Fire Log book and notes made of any problems which need to be rectified. - In the case of a fire, the first requirement is for staff to ensure the safe evacuation of all pupils from the building to the safe places indicated on the fire procedures notices.
-The primary responsibility of class teachers remains to evacuate the premises, which should NOT then be re-entered until instructed to do so. - The fire and emergency services will be summoned by the school secretary.
+- 3.10.2 Fire drills will take place every term.
+Details including the names of all staff in attendance will be recorded in the Fire Logbook and notes made of any problems which need to be rectified. - In the case of a fire, the first requirement is for staff to ensure the safe evacuation of all pupils from the building to the safe places indicated on the fire procedures notices.
+The primary responsibility of class teachers remains to evacuate the premises, which should NOT then be re-entered until instructed to do so. - The fire and emergency services will be summoned by the school administrator.
 Once everyone has safely left the building and moved to a place of safety, a delegated member of staff will ensure that a confirmation call is made to the fire service.
-A role call will then be carried out. - Fire wardens will sweep their designated areas and report to the 'Person in Charge' Headteacher .All attendance registers will be properly marked for the morning and afternoon sessions.
-Members of the teaching staff will take their registers with them on evacuating the premises. - A roll call will be taken at the designated assembly point to ensure that everyone is accounted for. - All visitors/contractors must report their presence on site and sign in at reception.
-Reception staff must ensure that all visitors/contractors are made aware of the sites emergency procedures and evacuation assembly points. - Special consideration will be given to staff, visitors and pupils with special needs, disabilities etc. An Individual Personal Emergency Evacuation Plan (PEEP) will be competed for staff and/or pupils when required

-- Staff or others taking after school clubs must ensure they are familiar with the fire procedures. - The school premises are organised in such a way as to ensure that adults and children can circulate in a safe manner. - All access routes will be maintained in a safe condition and be free from obstructions.
-So far as is reasonably practicable any hole, slope, uneven or slippery surface which is likely to cause a person to slip, trip or fall preventing them getting out of the building safely will be repaired at the earliest opportunity. - Also see 'Business Recovery Plan'
+A role call will then be carried out. - Fire wardens will sweep their designated areas and report to the 'Person in Charge', Headteacher. - All attendance registers will be properly marked for the morning and afternoon sessions.
+The electronic register will be accessible. - A roll call will be taken at the designated assembly point to ensure that everyone is accounted for. - All visitors/contractors must report their presence on site and sign in at reception.
+Reception staff must ensure that all visitors/contractors are made aware of the site's emergency procedures and evacuation assembly points. - Special consideration will be given to staff, visitors and pupils with special needs, disabilities etc. An Individual Personal Emergency Evacuation Plan (PEEP) will be competed for staff and/or pupils when required - Staff or others taking after school clubs must ensure they are familiar with the fire procedures. - The school premises are organised in such a way as to ensure that adults and children can circulate in a safe manner. - All access routes will be maintained in a safe condition and be free from obstructions.
+So far as is reasonably practicable any hole, slope, uneven or slippery surface which is likely to cause a person to slip, trip or fall preventing them getting out of the building safely will be repaired at the earliest opportunity. - Also see 'Critical Incident Plan'